Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Evaluation

-As shown in Figure~\ref{fig:rq2 precision}, across over 100 model refinements, SAFE with D achieves higher precision values than those obtained by R. Also, Figure~\ref{fig:rq2 precision} shows that the variance of precision with D tends to be smaller than that of R. On average, D's precision converges toward 1 with model refinements; however, precision with R shows a markedly different trend without convergence to 1, an important property in our context.
-Based on our statistical comparisons, the difference in precision values between D and R becomes statistically significant after only 2 model refinements.
+As shown in Figures~\ref{fig:rq2 ADCS precision}, \ref{fig:rq2 ICS precision}, and \ref{fig:rq2 UAV precision}, across over 100 model refinements, SAFE with D achieves higher precision values than those obtained by R for the three subjects.
+Also, Figures~\ref{fig:rq2 ADCS precision}, \ref{fig:rq2 ICS precision}, and \ref{fig:rq2 UAV precision} show that the variance of precision with D tends to be smaller than that of R. On average, D's precision converges toward 1 with model refinements; however, precision with R shows a markedly different trend that is not converging to 1, an important property in our context.
+Based on statistical comparisons, the difference in precision values between D and R becomes statistically significant after only 10, 4, and 11 model refinements, respectively, for ADCS, ICS, and UAV.

-Regarding recall comparisons between D and R, as shown in Figure~\ref{fig:rq2 recall}, D produces higher recall values over 100 model refinements than those of R. The difference in recall values between D and R becomes statistically significant after only 3 model refinements.
-For 100 model refinements, SAFE took, on average, 8.5h and 5.7h with D and R, respectively.
+Regarding recall comparisons between D and R for ADCS, as shown in Figure~\ref{fig:rq2 ADCS recall}, D produces higher recall values over 100 model refinements than those of R. The difference in recall values between D and R becomes statistically significant after 36 model refinements.
+Regarding ICS (Figure~\ref{fig:rq2 ICS recall}) and UAV (Figure~\ref{fig:rq2 UAV recall}), their differences in recall values for D and R are not statistically significant even after 100 model refinements.
+This may be explained by their much smaller number of tasks compared with ADCS.
+Across our experiments, for 100 model refinements, SAFE took, at most, 10.86h and 10.54h with D and R, respectively.

-\begin{mdframed}[style=RQFrame] \emph{The answer to {\bf RQ1} is that} SAFE with distance-based sampling significantly outperforms SAFE with random sampling in achieving higher precision and recall.
+\begin{mdframed}[style=RQFrame] \emph{The answer to {\bf RQ2} is that} SAFE with distance-based sampling significantly outperforms SAFE with random sampling in achieving higher precision.
 Only distance-based sampling can achieve a precision close to 1 within practical time, an important requirement in our context. \end{mdframed}

-\textbf{RQ2.} Figure~\ref{fig:kfold} shows precision values obtained from 10-fold cross-validation at each model refinement.
+\textbf{RQ3.} Figure~\ref{fig:kfold} shows precision values obtained from 10-fold cross-validation at each model refinement for the ADCS subject.
 Recall from Section~\ref{subsec:phase2} that SAFE stops model refinements once a precision value reaches a desired value.
 As shown in Figure~\ref{fig:kfold}, precision values tend to increase with additional WCET samples.
 Hence, practitioners are able to stop the model refinement procedure once precision reaches an acceptable level, e.g., $>$0.999.
 At 100 model refinement, SAFE reaches, on average, a precision of 0.99986.
-For EXP2, SAFE took, on average, 10.6h for phase 1 and 8.5h for phase 2.
+For EXP3, SAFE took, at most, 16.36h for phase 1 and 10.74h for phase 2.

 As described in Section~\ref{subsec:phase2}, SAFE reduces the dimensionality of the WCET space through a feature reduction technique based on random forest.
 The computed importance scores of each task's WCET in our dataset are as follows: 0.773 for T30, 0.093 for T33, 0.016 for T23, and $\leq$0.005 for the remaining 31 tasks.
 Based on a standard feature selection guideline~\cite{Hastie:09}, only the WCET values of two tasks, i.e., T30 and T33, are deemed to be important enough to retain as their score is higher than the average importance, i.e., 0.0385.
 Hence, SAFE computes safe WCET ranges of these two tasks in the next steps described in Algorithm~\ref{alg:safewcet}.